-Description: Four summer research internship positions are available for a continuing project designed to determine the distribution of mosquito species and mosquito-‐borne viruses occurring in the Florida Everglades, and to evaluate the impacts of climate change and wetlands restoration upon the emergence of arboviral disease in wildlife and humans.
+Description: Summer research internship positions are available for a continuing project designed to determine the distribution of mosquito species and mosquito-‐borne viruses occurring in the Florida Everglades, and to evaluate the impacts of climate change (including hurricane Maria) and wetlands restoration upon the emergence of arboviral disease in wildlife and humans.
 Candidates should have previous field experience and basic knowledge of entomology and/or field ecology.
 Fieldwork involves setting up and maintaining light-‐traps in representative dominant ecosystems within Everglades National Park, Big Cypress National Preserve and other natural areas.
 Laboratory work includes sorting and identifying mosquito species, and preserving material for arbovirus assays.
 Training in mosquito identification will be provided.
 This is a cooperative project with the Center for Biodefense and Emerging Infectious Diseases at University of Texas Medical Branch, and the Office of Public Health, National Park Service.
 Interns will be provided with housing, laboratory space and field transportation for three months (June-‐August).
 Application consists of CV, statement of interest and career objectives, and contact information for 2 references.
-Apply by Feb 15, 2017.
+Apply by March 15, 2018.

 Contact: Dr. Durland Fish at email@example.com

 YALE SCHOOL OF PUBLIC HEALTH: MODELING OF CLIMATE-RELATED IMPACTS ON INFECTIOUS DISEASE TRANSMISSION DYNAMICS

 Location: New Haven, CT, USA